-The statute of limitations for filing a sexual harassment claim with the DFEH is one year from the date of the most recent incident of harassment.
-The one-year period may be extended by 90 days if the victim became aware of the facts of the harassment after the expiration of the one-year period since the last incident of harassment.
+The statute of limitations for filing a sexual harassment claim with the DFEH is three years from the date of the most recent incident of harassment.

 When filing a claim with the DFEH, the victim may request an immediate investigation of the claim or a right to sue letter.
-A right to sue letter offers the victim one year from the date of the letter to file a suit with the California Superior Court against the alleged perpetrator of the sexual harassment and/or employer.
+A right to sue letter offers the victim one year from the date the verified complaint was filed to file a suit with the California Superior Court against the alleged perpetrator of the sexual harassment and/or employer.